shaktiignou/GNUPG-PHP-installation-on-RHEL/README.md

 #Pre-requisite/Command Installation
-01. C-Compiler and PHP Dev Tool
+01. C-Compiler and PHP Dev Tool<br>
 a.
-To install C-Compiler use command, dnf install gcc
+To install C-Compiler use command, dnf install gcc<br>
 b.
 To install PHP Dev tool, use command dnf install php-devel
 02.	make tool
 a.
 To install make tool, use command dnf install make